trueadm/ripple/README.md

 Ripple has the concept of `context` where a value or reactive object can be shared through the component tree – like in other frameworks.
 This all happens from the `createContext` function that is imported from `ripple`.

-When you create a context, you can `get` and `set` the values, but this must happen within the component.
+When you create a context, you can `get` and `set` the values, but this must happen within the context of a component (they can physically live anywhwere, they just need to be called from a component context).
 Using them outside will result in an error being thrown.

 ```jsx
 import { createContext } from 'ripple';